M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

-# Key AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-
+# Key AI Features to Support Scrum Software Development Supporting materials

- Supporting materials used in our research.
+### This repository contains supporting materials used in our research.
+Note that a more detailed description of the research methodology and approach is included in the research paper